 GeoPRISMS Postdoctoral Fellowship proposals are subject to the same submission and review criteria as other proposals for GeoPRISMS funding.
 Submissions should state that the proposal is for a GeoPRISMS Postdoctoral Fellowship and must be submitted by the institution to which an award would be made.
-In addition to the standard NSF proposal requirements, applicants should also include: a short abstract of your dissertation research and planned publications (not to exceed one single-spaced page); any fellowships, scholarships, teaching, and other positions relevant to your field held since entering college/university; any academic honors you have received relevant to your major field of study; your native language and fluency in other languages; and a statement of your long-term career goals and (particularly for international fellowship candidates) the ways the GeoPRISMS Fellowship will lead to development of long-term collaborative activities in GeoPRISMS science.
+In addition to the standard NSF proposal requirements, applicants should also include, in a Supplemetary Document: a short abstract of your dissertation research and planned publications (not to exceed one single-spaced page); any fellowships, scholarships, teaching, and other positions relevant to your field held since entering college/university; any academic honors you have received relevant to your major field of study; your native language and fluency in other languages; and a statement of your long-term career goals and (particularly for international fellowship candidates) the ways the GeoPRISMS Fellowship will lead to development of long-term collaborative activities in GeoPRISMS science.

-The proposal should also be supported by four (4) letters of reference.
-The may be uploaded by the applicant directly as Supplementary Documents or writers may send their Letter directly by email to the lead Program Director for GeoPRISMS.
+The proposal should also be supported by four (4) letters of reference which must be uploaded by the applicant directly as Supplementary Documents.
 It is anticipated that one of your referees will be your Ph.D. thesis adviser, and another the sponsoring/collaborating scientist at the proposed host institution.
 The latter reference should state that your proposed mentor and institution are willing to host you and can accept the GeoPRISMS Fellowship award.
 Other referees should be faculty members or researchers with current knowledge of your academic and/or professional experience.